Sylius/Sylius/bundles/general/basic_crud.rst

         $products->setMaxPerPage(3);
         $products->setCurrentPage($request->query->get('page', 1));

         // Now you can returns products to template and iterate over it to get products from current page.
     }

-Paginator also can be created for specific criteria and with desired sorting.
+Paginator can be created for a specific criteria and with desired sorting.

 .. code-block:: php